-With the success of locally filmed shows like Portlandia and Grimm, Portlanders are spending more time than ever in the spotlight.
-And thanks to a trove of design talent, residents are more than ready for their close-ups.
-For starters, half a dozen local designers have competed on Project Runway (with four of them nabbing the grand prize).
+Thanks to a trove of design talent, half a dozen local designers have competed on Project Runway (with four of them nabbing the grand prize).
 This attention has translated into a surplus of places to suit up for day or night.
 Check out the central city’s top retail hubs for a mix of both name-brand designers and signature indie aesthetics.

 Within easy walking distance of central downtown and accessible by both the Portland Streetcar and MAX light rail, Portland’s burgeoning West End district is a true haute hot spot.
-Chic boutique Frances May headlines the trendy cluster with lines like Acne, Ace & Jig, and Mara Hoffman.
+Wildfang headlines the trendy cluster of shops with its iconic streetstyle apparel, shoes and accessories that transcend gender.

-Finish off the tour des boutiques with a trip to Canoe.
-The home and accessories store offers modern yet quirky items with long-lasting appeal.
-Roam the airy space to find anything from a wooden watch to a cast-iron owl ready to perch in your living room.
+Woonwinkle, or “living shop” in Dutch, the home and accessories store offers modern and colorful goods with long-lasting appeal.
+Roam the airy space to find anything from colorful geometric clay earrings to an eye-popping vase ready to display in your living room.

 Opened in summer 2013, Union Way occupies an alley between the Ace Hotel and Powell’s Books with a European-style arcade filled with shops and restaurants.
 The offerings include high-end denim from Self Edge, made-in-Portland Danner Boots and more.